ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 Each channel is managed by a [multisig smart contract](/developers/docs/smart-contracts/#multisig) running on Ethereum.
 To open a channel, participants deploy the channel contract on-chain and deposit funds into it.
 Both parties collectively sign a state update to initialize the channel's state, after which they can transact quickly and freely off-chain.

 To close the channel, participants submit the last agreed-upon state of the channel on-chain.
-Afterward, the smart contract distributed the locked funds according to each participant's balance in the channel's final state.
+Afterward, the smart contract distributes the locked funds according to each participant's balance in the channel's final state.

 Peer-to-peer channels are particularly useful for situations where some predefined participants wish to transact with high frequency without incurring visible overhead.
 Blockchain channels fall under two categories: **payment channels** and **state channels**.